For more than two centuries, paper was the main method used by businesses managers to communicate with workers.

 This boost is provided by the inherent speed and efficiency benefits of digital communications when compared with a traditional paper approach.
 In management terms, it’s the difference between having to handwrite and post a letter, compared to firing off an email.

 This inefficiency is caused by the need to manually process information, with paperwork having to be physically ‘shuffled’ across an organisation.
 The nature of field services makes this a particularly ineffective way of doing things.
+Learn more about improving mobile workforce productivity.

 It’s a cost that’s not easy to quantify but is critically important for the competitiveness of any field services business…reputation.